 The Corporation holds the Rovina Valley Project through an exploration license which covers a total of approximately 94 square kilometres (the "Rovina License").
-The Rovina Valley Project is the Corporation's sole exploration project in Eastern Europe and the main focus of its exploration efforts there since 2006.
+The Rovina Valley Project is the Corporation's sole exploration project in Eastern Europe and the main focus of its exploration efforts there since 2005.
 It hosts three copper-gold porphyry systems or deposits: Rovina (the "Rovina Deposit"), Colnic (the "Colnic Deposit") and Ciresata (the "Ciresata Deposit").
 The Colnic Deposit is located approximately 2.5 km south of the Rovina Deposit and the Ciresata Deposit is approximately 4 km south of the Colnic Deposit.

-The area covered by the Rovina License has access to all necessary power and water supplies, as well as to mining personnel.
+The area covered by the Rovina License has access to all necessary power and water supplies.
 The topography of the area is hilly with forest vegetation and an elevation of approximately 900 m above sea-level.